The Faculty Member

 The Admissions Advisor

 Only the graduate admissions advisor (in addition to the program chair) has delegated signature authority for admissions, readmission, or change of major petitions for graduate students.
 The graduate admissions advisor may also have responsibility and signature authority for awarding graduate program fellowship allocation funds.
 In many programs, the graduate admissions advisor is chair of an admissions committee charged with reviewing program applications.

-One graduate advis0r in each program may be designated as the graduate admissions advisor.
-This person is nominated and appointed according to the same procedures noted above for graduate advisers.
+One graduate advisor in each program may be designated as the graduate admissions advisor.
+This person is nominated and appointed according to the same procedures noted above for graduate advisors.